syncfusion/blazor-docs/src/lists/listview/how-to/create-dual-list-from-listview.md

 * Filtering the list by using a client-side typed character.

-In the ListView control, sorting is enabled using the `SortOrder` property, and the `Selected` event is triggered while selecting an item.
-Here, the `Selected` event is triggered to enable and disable button states.
+In the ListView control, sorting is enabled using the `SortOrder` property, and the `Clicked` event is triggered while selecting an item.
+Here, the `Clicked` event is triggered to enable and disable button states.

 ## Manipulating data